jeticg/Evangelion-Uebersicht-Widget/README.md

 ## Updates

+0.X1a
+* This new version includes a lot of migration from commands to scripts to improve performance and potentially, decrease energy demand.
+I want to experiment with some new ideas to make it more battery and CPU friendly.

 0.Xa
 * Removed language support for Traditional Chinese
 * Added support to adjust the size of widget(By using font-size.
 All sizes are specified in em instead of px now.)